 Website Rainy River District Social Services Administration Board

-This is an open-ended recruitment call, subject to change.
-The 2022 hourly rate of pay for this position is $27.08 (ECE) or $24.08 (Non-ECE), plus 4% vacation pay and 10% in lieu of benefits.
-Candidates who meet or exceed the requirements for this challenging position are invited to submit a completed APPLICATION FORM, RESUME AND COVER LETTER, including three work-related references to:
+The 2023 hourly rate of pay for this position is $27.55 (ECE) or $24.50 (Non-ECE), plus 4% VACATION PAY PLUS 10% in lieu of benefits.
+This is an open-ended recruitment call subject to change.
+Candidates who meet or exceed the requirements for this challenging position are invited to submit a complete APPLICATION FOR EMPLOYMENT (Application Form, Cover Letter and Resume) to:

 Joanne Spence, B.HRLR, CHRL, Human Resources Officer